1Cyan/worktable/Home.md

 Note that `OpenMP` is not enabled in the `MPI` edition by default.
 If you want to use hybrid `OpenMP/MPI` parallelization, please uncomment the `OMPFLAGS` lines in `Makefile.inc`.
 The communication time for descendant finding and tree building can become a hotspot when using a very large number of MPI processes (say ~1000 and above), and load imbalance may also be a problem if the box is divided into too small pieces by MPI.
 In such cases, using hybrid parallelism by enabling OpenMP could help.
 The tree building time can become negligible with a small number (say ~100 and below) of MPI threads.

+### Compile using CMAKE
+It's now possible to compile using CMake for the MPI-Hydro version.
+See [this](https://github.com/Kambrian/HBTplus/pull/11).

 ## Run
 ### FoF halos
 HBT needs simulation snapshots and halo catalogues (e.g., fof halos) as input.
 If you do not already have halo catalogues for your simulation, you can use the `FoF` program in HBT as detailed [here](https://github.com/Kambrian/HBTplus/wiki/FoF-halos).
 You have to run it before running the main program of HBT.